mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

 date: 2021-07-13
 ---

 I have been invloved with a project that required us to use gas sensors.
 I had to do research on these sensors to select the right sensor for our project.
-In this post I explain how we can select the right CO2 sensor for a project.
-There are certian points that neeed to be condifered before sensor selection which includes:
+In this post I explain how we may select the right gas sensor for a project.
+There are certian points that neeed to be considered before sensor selection which includes:

 1- Cost of the Sensor: How much you would like to spend on the sensor.
 For instance the price range of CO2 sensors is from $2.5 to hundreds of dollars.